banyansecurity/installer/ansible/packaged/README.md

-# Deploy using repo package
+# Installer - Netagent - Ansible - Deploy using DEB/RPM package

-A convenient and scalable way to deploy the banyan netagent with Ansible.
+This deployment method provides a convenient and scalable way to deploy the Banyan Netagent using DEB/RPM repo packages for your Linux operating system.

-###Pre-requisites (command host)
+---

+### Pre-requisites (on Command Host)

 * Ansible 2.7
 * Curl

-###Step 1
-Create an inventory file.

-example_inventory
+### Step 1 - Inventory and Configuration

+Create an inventory file and specify cluster configuration using inventory variables.
+Your `refresh_token` and your org clusters' `cluster_name` are available via the Banyan Web Console.

+Example inventory `my_inventory`:
 ```
+[all:vars]
+cluster_name=cluster1
+refresh_token=<refresh token copied from banyan console>

 [group1]
 host1.example.com
 host2.example.com

-[group1:vars]
-cluster_name=cluster1
-refresh_token=<refresh token copied from banyan console>
 ```

-###Step 2
-Deploy netagent to all inventory hosts using a single command
+### Step 2 - Deploy Netagent to all inventory hosts

+The latest Netagent version will get installed on all inventory hosts.

 ```
-ansible-playbook -i example_inventory netagent_playbook.yml
+ansible-playbook -i my_inventory netagent_playbook.yml
 ```